Austin Fragomen Study Abroad Grant

 - All applications undergo an initial review by both the UCF Abroad and Financial Aid offices to ensure they meet the eligibility criteria listed above.
 For those applications that meet the application requirements by submitting all of the required materials and by demonstrating financial need, a committee review process starts.

-- All applications are reviewed by a committee, with membership selected from the UCF Abroad office, International Affairs and Global Strategies unit, as well as faculty and staff from other units at UCF.
+- All applications are reviewed by a committee, with membership selected from the UCF Abroad office, as well as faculty and staff from other units at UCF.

 - The committee members rank scholarship applications using a common rubric based on the selection criteria, as well as the quality of student's submitted recommendation and of the student's personal statement.